MicrosoftDocs/microsoft-salescopilot-docs/articles/collaborate-teams-newly-created-existing-team.md

 You can open a collaboration space&mdash;an account team or a deal room channel in Microsoft Teams&mdash;in a variety of ways.

 - In Outlook, open Sales Copilot and select the **Highlights** tab.
-Select the **Collaborate in Teams** card, and then select the account team name or, for opportunities, the opportunity channel name.
+Scroll down to the **Collaborate in Teams** card, and then select the account team name or, for opportunities, the opportunity channel name.

     :::image type="content" source="media/created-deal-room-viva-sales.png" alt-text="Screenshot of the Collaborate in Teams card in Sales Copilot for Outlook, with the deal room channel highlighted.":::